CVilares/Sporting-Portugal/README.md

 This is an HTML code for a web page promoting Sporting Portugal, a football club from Lisbon, Portugal.
 The code includes the basic structure of an HTML document, including the head section with meta information, a link to a CSS file for styling, and a title element for the page title.

 The body section contains a header with a logo and a navigation bar with links to other pages on the website.
 There is also a hero image section with a background image that covers the full width of the screen and animates a zoom effect on loading the page.
-The cover text on the hero image has a semi-transparent background and positioned on the bottom right side of the image and some text about the goal of the page with a sign up button linked to the Join us page , followed by a section with information about upcoming matches.
+The cover text on the hero image has a semi-transparent background and positioned on the bottom right side of the image with sa fun fact, and some text about the goal of the page with a sign up button linked to the Join us page , followed by a section with information about upcoming matches.
 The page ends with a footer that includes links to the club's social media pages.

 The code also includes a script tag for the Font Awesome icon library, which is used to display icons for the social media links in the footer.